 Since Alaris does not have unrestricted access to the names of its non-registered Shareholders, if you attend the Meeting, Alaris may have no record of your shareholdings or of your entitlement to vote unless your nominee has appointed you as proxyholder.
-Therefore, if you wish to vote in person at the Meeting, insert your own name in the space provided on the request for voting instructions or Form of Proxy and return same by following the instructions provided.
+Therefore, if you wish to vote in real time at the Meeting, insert your own name in the space provided on the request for voting instructions or Form of Proxy and return same by following the instructions provided.
+You will also be required to provide an 8 digit Appointee Identification Number (AIN) which will allow you entry into the Virtual Shareholder Meeting.
+Alternatively you can appoint someone online by visiting www.proxyvote.com, entering the 16-digit control number located on your form of proxy or voting instruction form and follow the instructions under the appointee section of the web page.
 You can indicate on the Form how you wish your shares to be voted.
 If you wish to give voting discretion, do not otherwise complete the form as your vote will be taken at the Meeting.
-Please register with the transfer agent, Computershare, upon arrival at the Meeting.
+Duly appointed proxy holders shall be entitled to vote in real time at the meeting, provided they remain connected to the internet and have properly logged into the Meeting using the instructions set forth above under Question 4.